 Today, both Miguel and Desarae are clean and thankful to be together as a family.
 While at the Mission, they also welcomed a baby girl.

-Desarae has worked hard, even while pregnant, learning how to be a good mom for their son and baby daughter.
+Desarae put in a tremendous effort, even while pregnant, learning how to be a good mom for their son and baby daughter.

 “I’ve become someone dependable today,” Miguel says.
 “We both struggled through school.
 We both got our GEDs since we’ve been here.
 We’ve accomplished a lot of goals.”

-But what Miguel enjoys most is his job doing outreach.
+But what Miguel enjoys most is helping with outreach.
 He goes to shelters and camps with the team, and he loves praying with people…because it was God who changed his life.

 “Without God, I wouldn’t be doing what I’m doing today,” he shares.
 “He allows me to be a good husband and father.”